qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/snippets.rst

 Support for finding potential memory leaks
 ------------------------------------------

-You know that :doc:`memory_management` is an important task and you would like to check your application against potential memory leaks?
+You know that :doc:`/pages/development/memory_management` is an important task and you would like to check your application against potential memory leaks?
 Then read on :)

 The best way to achieve this is to create a new job by extend the existing ``source`` job.
 This lets you easily switch between your normal development and a special version of your application to track down memory issues.